 8 Unexpected Benefits of Practicing Yoga

-- Less painful PMS – Gentle yoga practices and specific poses (legs up the wall, child pose, etc.) can help you reduce bloating, cramps and balance emotions.
+2. Less painful PMS – Gentle yoga practices and specific poses (legs up the wall, child pose, etc.) can help you reduce bloating, cramps, and balance emotions.

-- Boosts your immune system – A regular yoga practice provides support for your immune system by helping reduce the production of stress hormones that weaken the immune system.
-In addition, many yoga poses boost the lymphatic system, helping the body get rid of toxins.
+3. Boosts your immune system – A regular yoga practice provides support for your immune system by helping reduce the production of stress hormones that weaken the immune system.
+Yoga poses boost the lymphatic system, helping the body get rid of toxins.

-- Deeper Spiritual Connection – The practice of yoga and meditation help quiet the mind, increase a sense of inner peace and establish a deeper spiritual connection.
+4. Deeper Spiritual Connection – The practice of yoga and meditation helps quiet the mind, increase a sense of inner peace and establish a deeper spiritual connection.

 Want to start a meditation practice?

-- Increased energy and stamina – Exercising regularly increases the production of feel good hormones (endorphins) and Yoga is an excellent all natural energy booster.
-During a yoga practice we are breathing mindfully and deeply increasing the intake of oxygen into the body.
+Yoga is an excellent all-natural energy booster.
+Regular practice increases the production of feel-good hormones (endorphins).
+A yoga practice, we are breathing mindfully and deeply increasing the intake of oxygen into the body.
 We are able to release tension and tightness (which can drain the body of energy).
-We also increase the circulation of blow flow through the body.
+The circulation of blood flow through the body increases.
 Try a series of Sun Salutations or energizing yoga poses to combat fatigue and give yourself an energy boost.

-- Boosts Confidence and self-esteem: research shows people that practice yoga 1-2 times per week had a better body image and self-esteem.
-Through the practice of yoga, we begin to see ourselves through a different lense.
-As our body posture improves, we find new appreciation for what our bodies are capable of doing.
-We also become mentally and physically stronger.
-There many yoga poses and mudras than can help you feel empowered and more confident.
-Read Stepping Into Your Power
+6. Boosts Confidence and self-esteem: Research shows people who practice yoga 1-2 times per week had a better body image and self-esteem.
+Through the practice of yoga, we begin to see ourselves through a different lens.
+As our body posture improves, we find a new appreciation for what our bodies are capable of doing.
+Yoga aids mental and physical strength development.
+There many yoga poses and mudras that can help you Step Into Your Power.
+You will consistently feel empowered and more confident.

-- Can make you a better athlete: whether you are football player or a golfer, yoga can help you stretch muscles that get tight from over use.
+7. Can make you a better athlete: Whether you are a football player or a golfer, yoga works to loosen and stretch tightened muscles.
 It can show you areas where you can become stronger and reduce the chances of getting injured.
 There is a reason many pro athletes are incorporating yoga into their workout routines.
-In addition, Yoga is perfect for active recovery.
+Also, Yoga ensures active recovery, when practiced regularly.

-- Improve Digestion: certain yoga poses and some yogic breathing techniques are fantastic to stimulate our digestive and elimination system.
+8. Improve Digestion: Yoga poses and yogic breathing techniques stimulate our digestive and elimination system.
 These poses and breathing techniques increase circulation in the internal organs and assist them in removing toxic waste.
 Try poses like seated or supine twist, triangle pose, revolved triangle, camel pose, and seated forward bend.